menu

 • Referred pain; for example, a trigger point or “knot” in the neck can cause pain that spreads and tracks along the arm to the hand.

 • Loss of strength in affected area.
-For example, a trigger point or myofascial pain in the shoulder, you may find that it is very challenging to lift up your arm to comb your hair.
+For example, with a trigger point or myofascial pain in the shoulder, you may find that it is very challenging to lift your arm to comb your hair.

 • Restricted movement therefore, reducing function and mobility

-What cause myofascial pain?
+What causes myofascial pain?

 Examples of common activities which can result in myofascial trigger points are:

-Psychological and emotional stress can initiate formation of trigger points.
+Psychological and emotional stress can initiate the formation of trigger points.
 Being in a sustained stressful circumstance increases activation of the sympathetic nervous system i.e., the “fight or flight” response.
 The environment increases the susceptibility to developing trigger points

 References: [click]